 Clean water is our most precious natural resource.
-Please contact the City's Water Department at (479) 238-0921 for more information.
+Please contact the City's Water Division at (479) 238-0921 for more information.

 Presently, chlorination is the most widely-used method of disinfection in the water treatment industry.
 Research for alternative methods has produced effective disinfection techniques, but these methods produce disinfection by-products of their own.

 BacteriologyThe City of Siloam Springs services approximately 17,000 people and is therefore required by the EPA to submit 20 bacteriological tests per month on the system water to the State of Arkansas Department of Health.
 Bacterial quality criteria for finished drinking water from public supplies is based on the presence or absence of total coliform, as stated in the Arkansas Total Coliform Rule.

 The Water Plant Staff performs bacteriological analysis for coliform daily, implementing EPA-approved methods.

 Testing is performed on treated water prior to entry into the distribution system and on water from representative sampling locations throughout the distribution system.